 Download the RATP Application for a complete list of approved aviation courses.
 Fill out the application indicating the semester and year of when you took each course.
 Submit the application to Melanie Dickman at email@example.com along with the address you would like the certifying document mailed to.

 Please note that courses taught under the quarter system are listed on the second page of the application, and the associated credit hours have been converted to the semester system.

-After submitting an RATP application, our RATP coordinator will first audit for correctness.
+After submitting an RATP application, a Flight Education representative will audit the applicants training records to ensure 141 compliance.
+The application will then be audited by a CAS representative who will compare it against the applicants transcripts to ensure all coursework is correct.
 Once that is completed, a certificate will be created and signed by the Dean of the College of Engineering, and will then be mailed to the applicant.
 Under normal circumstances, this process should take about 10-14 business days, depending on the mail system.